Nursing at St. Joseph’s/Candler

 Magnet Recognition for Nursing Excellence

-For the fourth time, nurses at St. Joseph’s/Candler have proven to provide the highest level of nursing care, earning The American Nurses Credentialing Center’s (ANCC) Magnet Recognition for Nursing Excellence.
-There are only 29 other health systems in the world who have earned as many designations.
-St. Joseph’s/Candler is one of only seven Magnet-designated facilities in Georgia and among more than 400 in the world.
+For the fifth time, nurses at St. Joseph’s/Candler have proven to provide the highest level of nursing care, earning The American Nurses Credentialing Center’s (ANCC) Magnet Recognition for Nursing Excellence.
+There are only 22 other hospitals in the world who have earned as many designations.
+St. Joseph’s/Candler is one of only seven Magnet-designated facilities in Georgia and among more than 500 in the world.

 What does Magnet mean for you?
 Independent research has shown that Magnet hospitals have better outcomes in safety practices and better communication in problem solving.
 Other benefits include:

 - Higher patient satisfaction with nurse communication, availability of help and receipt of discharge information

 - Lower risk of 30-day mortality and lower failure to rescue

 - Higher job satisfaction among nurses